suhasraghu12/Scene-Detection/README.md

 ## Features
 - **Scene Change Detection**: Uses OpenCV to detect scene changes based on frame differencing with a configurable threshold.
-- **Frontend Interface**: A Gradio-based interface allows users to upload videos and view detected scene changes, including frame numbers, timestamps, and visualizations.
+- **Frontend Interface**: A HTML-based interface allows users to upload videos and view detected scene changes, including frame numbers, timestamps, and visualizations.
 - **Visualization**: Displays images of frames where scene changes occur, with timestamps overlaid.

 ## Prerequisites